Quiq/quiq-chat/README.md

 Returns whether the end user's chat has been taken up by an agent.
 This returns true when the agent sends their first message.

 #### getEstimatedWaitTime() => ?number
 Returns the estimate wait time in milliseconds.
 This is the amount of time we estimate it will take for the user's chat to be assigned to an agent.
-If this is unknown or null, then no ETA is currently available.
+If this is undefined or null, then no ETA is currently available.

 ## Data types